Matricial circular systems and random matrices: Introduction

 The paper is organized as follows.
-In Section 2, we introduce matricial $R$-circular operators.
-We also establish a connection between $C^{*}$-algebras generated by matricially free creation operators and Cuntz-Krieger algebras [2].
-In Section 3, we find matrix realizations of our matricial systems of operators, using systems of operators in free probability.
-Section 4 is devoted to computations of *-distributions of circular and $R$-circular operators in the corresponding states.
-In Section 5, we show that *-distributions of blocks of i.b.i.d.
-GRM under partial traces converge to the *-distributions of the $R$-circular operators.
-In Section 6, we study the joint *-distributions of $R$-circular operators.
-Their cyclic cumulants and the cyclic $R$-transform are determined in Section 7.
-The moment series and its relation to the cyclic $R$-transform is studied in Section 8.
-In Section 9, we introduce circular free Meixner distributions, for which we construct a random matrix model.
+In Section 2, we recall the definition of matricially free creation operators and we show a connection between these operators and creation operators in certain Hilbert $A$-bimodules, where $A$ is the $C^*$-algebra of $r\times r$ diagonal matrices.
+In Section 3, we introduce the matricial circular operators and establish their realization as operator-valued matrices.
+In Section 4, we show that *-distributions of blocks of i.b.i.d.
+GRM under partial traces converge to the *-distributions of the matricial circular operators.
+In Sections 5-7, we study the mixed *-moments and mixed *-cumulants of these operators, as well as the corresponding moment series and cyclic $R$-transform.
+In Section 8, we introduce circular free Meixner distributions, for which we construct a random matrix model.